vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_10-analyze-time-stamped-data-with-time-series-insights.md

     * connectionString
     * deviceIDs

-    > **Important**: The deviceIDs output contains a JSON array with the connection strings for each device.
-Use the text editor of your choice to extract the connection strings:
+    > **Note**: The deviceIDs output contains a JSON array with the connection strings for each device.
+Use the text editor of your choice to record the device names and connection strings:

     ```json
     [